michaeldexter/occambsd/README.md

 Boot time:	Approximately two seconds

 Total build and installation time for bhyve, Xen, and Jail: 3 minutes

+## Know Issues

+v2-beta - Only bhyve is working!

+Jail is showing the root file system, for some reason Xen requires re-testing

 This is not an endorsement of GitHub